Ottawa: Professional sports

 Sport in Ottawa has a history dating back to the 19th century.
-The city is currently home to four professional sports teams.
+The city is currently home to six professional sports teams.
 The Ottawa Senators are a professional ice hockey team playing in the National Hockey League.
-The Senators history in Ottawa dates back to 1883, where the franchise would go on to win the Stanley Cup eleven times.
-The team is a member of the Atlantic Division and play their home games at the Canadian Tire Centre.
+The Senators history in Ottawa dates back to 1883; the franchise would go on to win the Stanley Cup eleven times by 1927.
+The team is currently a member of the Atlantic Division and play their home games at the Canadian Tire Centre.
+In 2023, the Ottawa Charge became one of the six charter franchises of the Professional Women's Hockey League (PWHL).
+The Charge play home games at TD Place Arena.

 The Ottawa Redblacks are a professional Canadian Football team playing in the Canadian Football League.
 Formerly the Ottawa Rough Riders represented the city until 1996.
 With a history dating back to 1876, the team was one of the oldest and longest-lived professional sports teams in North America.
-The professional soccer club, Atlético Ottawa, play in the Canadian Premier League.
+The professional soccer club, Atlético Ottawa, plays in the Canadian Premier League.
 The team was founded in by Spanish club Atlético Madrid, and along with the Redblacks, play their home games at TD Place Stadium.
+Ottawa Rapid FC of the Northern Super League also play at TD Place Stadium.
+The Ottawa Black Bears, founded in 2024, compete in the National Lacrosse League and play at the Canadian Tire Centre in Kanata.
 The Ottawa Blackjacks are a professional basketball team, playing in the Canadian Elite Basketball League, out of the TD Place Arena.
 The Ottawa Titans play professional baseball in the Frontier League at Raymond Chabot Grant Thornton Park.
 Ottawa was previously home to the Ottawa Lynx, a Triple-A club, as well as the Ottawa Champions, an independent baseball team in the Can-Am League.

 Collegiate sports

 The University of Ottawa and Carleton University varsity teams compete in U Sports in various sports.
 Algonquin College and Collège La Cité teams compete in the OCAA.

 The Carleton Ravens are nationally ranked in basketball and soccer.
-Carleton's men's basketball program is renown as the greatest of all time, having won 17 of the last 20 national championships.
+Carleton's men's basketball program is regarded as the greatest of all time, having won 17 of the last 20 national championships.
 The Ottawa Gee-Gees are nationally ranked in basketball and soccer.

 Non-professional and amateur sports

 Several non-professional teams also play in Ottawa, including the Ottawa 67's junior ice hockey team.

 The city is home to an assortment of amateur organized team sports such as soccer, basketball, baseball, curling, rowing, ultimate, and horse racing.
 Casual recreational activities, such as skating, cycling, tennis, hiking, sailing, golfing, skiing, and fishing/ice fishing are also popular.

+Ironman Triathlon began in Ottawa in 2025.